Facebook blocks news content in Australia in bid to dodge regulation

-Facebook plans to block publishers and users in Australia from sharing and viewing news content in response to the country’s legislative plans to force the tech giant to pay for news content.
+Facebook has blocked publishers and users in Australia from sharing and viewing news in response to the country’s legislative plans to force it to pay for news content.

 The social media giant announced the move on Wednesday, hours after Google – the other target of the Media Bargaining law – struck a new cash-for-content deal with News Corp as it seeks to avoid new legislation.